ItsLeMax/ILMLib/README.md

 | This is an information. |
 | ⠀                       |

-> Creates default values for templates (as seen later)
+> Creates default values for templates (format/color, sound and suffix, as seen later)

 ```java
 #createDefaults() -> MessageLib